Histamine Intolerance (HI) / Mast Cell Activation Syndrome (MCAS)

 SIBO and gut dysbiosis

 Those are various names/descriptors for what I consider to really all fall under the same umbrella of being in an upregulated state with my autonomic nervous system: being in “fight or flight” without me even being aware that I’m in that state of activation.
-I’ve been using the Curable app to find safety in my body, to learn how to truly relax, and how even tendencies like self-criticism and perfectionism can put our bodies into an activated state of “danger”.
+In addition to the childhood trauma and 16 years of trauma of having endo, the 2 surgeries I had 6 and 9 months prior to my MCAS symptom onset were incredibly traumatic.

 Food triggers like histamine and others